kitextech/kitextech.github.io/index.md

 ![Gif of AK002 flying autonomously]({{ site.github.url }}/images/AK002Flying.gif)

 ## Why is Kite Energy interesting?
-Traditional wind mills is often the preferred solutions when creating new power plants due their low price per watt and environmental impact. **Using kites as a mean of capturing wind energy has the potential to significantly reduce the cost of energy.**
+Traditional wind mills are often the preferred solutions when creating new power plants due their low price per watt and low environmental impact. **Using kites as a mean of capturing wind energy has the potential to significantly reduce the cost of energy, not just compared to other renewable sources.**

-The energy that you can extract from the wind is largely related with the swept area of the wind turbine.
+The energy that you can extract from the wind is broadly proportional to the **swept area** (the area that e.g. the wings of a wind turbine cover as they rotate).
+Using large kite tethered to the ground you can cover the same swept area as the wings of a traditional windmill using a significantly ligther support structre.
+The tether replaces most of the tower and foundation, as well as the inner part of the wing (which captures very little energy).

 A kite is able to sweep a given area with a much smaller system than a traditional turbine.
 A tether to the ground can replaces most of the *previously* necessary support structure, the inner parts of the wings, the tower and foundation.
 Makani, the currently leading commercial kite energy project,  estimates that their kite system can deliver approximately **10 times the energy per weight** of a traditional wind turbine.

 ![Kite Energy Concept]({{ site.github.url }}/images/KiteEnergyConcept.jpg)